Knoxville's Johnny Curran Named Warrior Hockey/SPHL Player of the Week

 • Discuss this story on the Southern Professional Hockey League message board...

-- Knoxville's Johnny Curran Named Warrior Hockey/SPHL Player of the Week - SPHL
+- Knoxville's Johnny Curran Named Warrior Hockey/SPHL Player of the Week - Knoxville Ice Bears

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.